dtcooper/python-dispmanx/docs/more-info.md

 provided a set of "programs [that could] be used as a starting point for anyone wanting to make use of DispmanX."

 Some of the common code from [raspidmx] is the underlying code that drives [PyDispmanx].
-I owe a debt of gratitude to its author, since peeing into [raspidmx]'s source tree is what helped figure out how to call the DispmanX APIs from this Python package.
+I owe a debt of gratitude to its author, since peeping into [raspidmx]'s source tree is what helped figure out how to call the DispmanX APIs from Python.

 ### [picamera]